rzzzwilson/PixelVFO/Design.rst

 will define one menu and will contain a title string and one or more MenuItem references.
-The MenuItem structure will contain a display string and either a sub-menu reference or a reference to an action function, depending on whether clicking on the item draws another menu or performs some action, respectively.
+The MenuItem structure will contain a display string and either a sub-menu reference or a reference to an action function, depending on whether clicking on the item draws a sub-menu or performs some action, respectively.

 A menu will be drawn by calling *menu_show(struct Menu *menu)*.
 This function